flux-capacitor/flux-capacitor/README.md

 ## Features

-- For critical data, collaboration and debugging: Trace back which events produced today's data
-- Realtime data updates and powerful analytics come for free
-- Isomorphic reducers - Use same code in frontend and backend to update data
-- Middleware concept, compatible with Redux middleware
+- Eventlog tracks past events (history of data manipulations)
+- Pushing realtime data becomes trivial
+- Better access control - Control write access by event type, not by table
 - Upcoming feature: Never write a database migration again - Replay events with new reducers
 - Upcoming feature: Time machine - view the database contents at some point in the past

+#### Technical gimmicks

+- Isomorphic reducers - Re-use backend code in frontend
+- Middleware concept, compatible with Redux middleware
 - Works with PostgreSQL, MySQL, SQLite & MSSQL using Sequelize right now